 "Full sprint to the end!"
 I bellowed to my team in my best Quidditch captain voice.
 "Now!"

-"You're a slave driver," Zara wheezed as everyone stood around attempting to catch their breath after their forced sprint to the tree.
+"You're mad," Zara wheezed as everyone stood around attempting to catch their breath after their forced sprint to the tree.
 "This had better win us the Cup."

 I grinned widely.
 "That's the plan."